inertia186/cobblebot/README.md

 Once Redis is running, operate CobbleBot as separate processes.
 These production examples are supervisor-neutral; substitute the appropriate Rails environment.
+Puma 8 is a default runtime dependency, and the Rails server command below uses it for the required web process.
+Bind address and port remain the external supervisor's responsibility.

 | Process | Command | Required |
 | --- | --- | --- |